top of page

 How Does SUE Benefit You?

 SUE is a proactive investment that helps owners anticipate and manage project risks early.
 Identifying the precise horizontal and vertical location of underground utilities can prevent change orders, costly project delays, damages, and negative PR.
-In a 2013 analysis, Kraus et al. collected and reviewed data from a number of Texas Department of Transportation (TxDOT) projects to identify the effects of SUE services on overall project cost, efficiencies, and delivery (1).
-The findings of this analysis demonstrated SUE’s positive impact on project performance, including the following benefits:

 SUE is also used as a preventative measure to ensure the safety of all workers on a construction project by identifying accurate utility locations prior to work zone activity.
-Additional benefits include improved working relationships with departments of transportation (DOTs), municipalities, and utility stakeholders; increased efficiency in surveying activities, and reduction of right-of-way acquisition costs.
+Additional benefits include improved working relationships with departments of transportation (DOTs), municipalities, and utility stakeholders; increased efficiency in surveying activities; and reduction of right-of-way acquisition costs.

 SUE at Horrocks Engineers